-Athletes will be ranked according to the FIS SX points and NorAM Cup standings (if applicable), as well as the expert evaluation of CSCT Leadership regarding the athletes potential to meet CSCT team status.

-D card nominations will typically be submitted to Sport Canada AAP office following summer training camps, ACA Fitness Combine and December 2023 and/or January 2024 NorAm results.
+- Athletes will be ranked according to the NorAM Cup standings and then by FIS SX points as well as the expert evaluation of CSCT Leadership regarding theathletes athlete's potential to meet CSCT team status. - Priority 2 D card nominations will be submitted to Sport Canada AAP office following a review of the 2023-24 FIS results, summer training camps, and ACA Fitness Combine.
+By August 1, 2024